-Graduated ND filters create a gradient that help you balance the exposure of an image.
-Part of the lens will allow more light to pass through than another.
-This helps neutralize the high contrast of a landscape photo like a horizon with an extremely bright sky and a dark rocky road.
-These work much better for wide-angle lens.
+Graduated ND filters create a gradient that helps you balance the exposure of an image.
+More light is allowed to pass through one part of the lens, which helps neutralize the high contrast of a landscape photo like a horizon with an extremely bright sky and a dark rocky road.
+These work much better for a wide-angle lens.
 You can also create this effect digitally with Photoshop for much better control over the strength of the gradient.

 Cooling and Warming Filters

 These camera accessories change the white balance of a camera.
 You can also achieve the same effect in Photoshop.

 Attach Some of these External Landscape Photography Accessories